brpaz/semantic-release-helm/README.md

 ## Introduction

-This plugins allows to publish Helm charts using Semantic Release.
+This plugin allows to publish Helm charts using Semantic Release.
 For now the only backend available is GitHub Pages.
 PRs welcome for support for more backends  like [Chart Museum](https://github.com/helm/chartmuseum).

 ## Pre-Requisites